-Our Board has established three standing committees-Audit, Compensation and Nominating and Corporate Governance-each of which operates under a written charter that has been approved by our Board.
+Our Board of Directors has established four standing committees: Audit, Compensation, Nominating and Corporate Governance, and Technology and Innovation.
+Each committee operates under a written charter that has been approved by our Board of Directors.

-The members of each of the Board committees and committee Chairpersons are set forth in the following chart.
+The members of each of the Board committees and committee Chairs are set forth in the following chart.